gray wall with different paint strokes and phrase "to move back into full colors"

 Meeting Frequency

-Three to five
+Three

 times per week